frankjungdss/exdata-project2/README.md

 Plot 2
 ======

-*Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (`fips` == "24510") from 1999 to 2008?*
+*Have total emissions from PM2.5 decreased in the Baltimore City, Maryland from 1999 to 2008?*

 A linear regression model suggests that the total emissions in Baltimore City have been decreasing from 1999 to 2008.

+* Baltimore City, Maryland (`fips` == "24510")

 ![PM[2.5] Emission totals for Baltimore City, Maryland](plot2.png)